rintoj/hypergraph-auth/README.md

 Hypergraph Auth provides a robust and flexible solution for implementing authentication in your NestJS applications.
 By following the guidelines and examples in this documentation, you can quickly integrate various authentication strategies, manage user data effectively, and focus on building the core features of your application.
-Welcome to a world of seamless and secure user access\!
+Welcome to a world of seamless and secure user access!

 ---

-**Copyright © 2025 Rinto Jose**
+**Copyright 2025 Rinto Jose**

 **Released under the MIT License**